Current Graduate Student

 In my free time I love climbing, hiking, crafting, and consuming lots of sci-fi and fantasy media.

 I spent the spring and summer semesters of 2015 participating in the IPAC Visiting Graduate Student Fellowship program at Caltech.
-At IPAC, I worked with David Ciardi to apply high-resolution imaging data of Kepler planet host stars toward characterizing the population of Kepler planets in binary star systems.
+At IPAC, I worked with David Ciardi to apply high-resolution imaging data of Kepler planet host stars toward understanding the impact of stellar multiplicity on the inferred planetary radii of transiting exoplanets.

 Before becoming a graduate student at Berkeley, I was an undergraduate at Cornell University, where I worked with Terry Herter on FORCAST/SOFIA data of W3(OH), an ultra-compact HII region surrounding a newly formed massive star.